google/starthinker/README.md

 Additional contributors to individual handlers and recipes are listed in each file.

 ---
-&copy; 2019 Google Inc. - Apache License, Version 2.0
+&copy; 2020 Google LLC - Apache License, Version 2.0